y19y19/SONIC_producer_tutorial/README.rst

 and modify ``allSonicTriton`` variable to include ``particleTransformerAK4SonicTriton``

-- Step 4: Recompile
+- Step 4: Recompile (always recompile after you change cpp files and header files)

 .. code-block:: bash

     cd $CMSSW_BASE/src/
     scram b -j 10

-- Step 4: Copy ``run.py`` that is provided by this repo to under ``$CMSSW_BASE/src/test_sonic_2023/``.
+- Step 5: Copy ``run.py`` that is provided by this repo to under ``$CMSSW_BASE/src/test_sonic_2023/``.
 It allows SONIC as an option on top of the cmsConfig file.

-- Step 5: While keeping the server running on a hammer-f node, run the ``run.py`` from the client.
+- Step 6: While keeping the server running on a hammer-f node, run the ``run.py`` from the client.

 .. code-block:: bash